MobilityData/gtfs-validator/README.md

 # Architecture
 The architecture of the `gtfs-validator` is described on our [Architecture page](/docs/ARCHITECTURE.md).

+# Tests
+## JUnit
+This project leverages JUnit4 for unit tests.

+## Integration tests
+In order to avoid sudden disruption of GTFS datasets, each new rule implementation is tested against all GTFS datasets MobilityData has access to.
+The integration test process is described in [INTEGRATION_TESTS.md](docs/INTEGRATION_TESTS.md).

 # License
 Code licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).